allanhortle/spruce/README.md

 ## Tl;dr
 * [Components] are 90% of your styles.
-* [Modifiers] handle the state and variation of Components
+* [Modifiers] describe the state and variation of Components
 * [Children] describe unavoidable relationships inside Components.
-* [Peers] handle relationships between Components.
+* [Peers] describe relationships between Components.
 * [Tweaks] are a last resort for problems with real-world designs.

 ## Components